chpc-tech-eval/scc/tutorial0/README.md

 2. Remove or eject the ISO if prompted
 3. Ensure the VM boots into the installed Linux system

+> [!WARNING]
-If the VM boots back into the installer instead of Linux, the ISO is still attached or being prioritized during boot.
+> If your VM boots back into the installer instead of Linux, the ISO is still attached or being prioritised during boot.

-To fix this:
+>
+> **To fix this:**

-1. Shut down the VM
+> - Shut down the VM
-2. Open the VM settings in UTM
+> - Open the VM settings in UTM
-3. Remove or eject the ISO
+> - Remove or eject the ISO
-4. Start the VM again
+> - Start the VM again
+>

-Your VM should now boot into Linux.
+> Your VM should now boot into Linux.

 At this point, you have successfully created your headnode VM.